 YDI was first tasked with developing the hotel name and brand to match the vision of the nuovoRE team.
 The name Revival, combined with its signature peacock feather emblem represent the hotel on a number of levels.
 There is the physical ‘revival’ of the building constructed in 1929 along with the new restaurants Topside, Square Meal and B-Side.
 There is also their central vision to elevate the surrounding neighborhood and Baltimore as a whole by shining new light on Mt.
 Vernon’s notable history of art and culture.

 In addition to the visuals YDI also had a hand in guiding the brand’s written voice and character which come through in the environmental graphics and collateral pieces.

-The split flap sign that we aptly named “Vernon” greets guests at the ground level elevator.
-Commissioned from Oat Foundry, Vernon has an old school look, but is embedded with new technology that can display anything from live weather updates to custom messages and fun phrases chosen by the hotel staff.
+Another example is the split flap sign that we aptly named “Vernon.”
+Commissioned from Oat Foundry, Vernon has an old school look that is embedded with new technology that can display anything from live weather updates to custom messages and fun phrases chosen by the hotel staff.

-The printed collateral set is unified by off-white stock from French Paper Company, simple typography, and the bold use of the peacock feather, giving it an elegant flair.
-One piece we especially enjoyed working on is the postcard that utilizes an original illustration of the Mt.
-Vernon Place Apartments we found in archival materials.
+The collateral set is unified by the off-white stock from French Paper Company and simple typography while the bold use of the peacock feather gives it an elegant flair.
+One piece we especially enjoyed working on is the postcard that utilizes an illustration we found in archival materials that was for the original Mt.
+Vernon Place Apartments.